-ENvironnement JEUnesse to the Québec Court of Appeal
+ENvironnement JEUnesse to the Supreme Court of Canada

 On 6 June 2019, ENvironnement JEUnesse presented its climate lawsuit against the Canadian government at the Superior Court of Quebec on behalf of Quebeckers aged 35 and under.
 ENvironnement JEUnesse is represented pro bono by the firm Trudel Johnston & Lespérance.

-On 23 February 2021, ENvironnement JEUnesse presents its application for authorization to institute its class action to the Quebec Court of Appeal.
-The Court will take a few weeks or months to deliver its decision.
+On 23 February 2021, ENvironnement JEUnesse presented its application for authorization to institute its class action to the Quebec Court of Appeal.

 A Lawsuit to Protect the Rights of An Entire Generation